Afzaal-Web/platformer-game/readme.txt

 Step 70
 Inside the draw method, assign "#acd157" to the ctx.fillStyle.
 Below that, call the ctx.fillRect method and pass in the x and y coordinates, along with the width and height properties.
 Remember to include this before each property.

+Step 71
+The next step will be to create a list of positions for the platforms.
+Start by creating a new const variable called platformPositions and assign it an empty array.

+Step 72
+Inside the platformPositions, you will need to add the list of positions for the platforms.
+Add a new object that has an x property with a value of 500 and a y property with a value of proportionalSize(450).

+Step 73
+Below that, add another object with an x property with a value of 700 and a y property with a value of proportionalSize(400).

+Step 74
+Add the rest of the platform positions to the platformPositions array with the following values:
+Example Code
+{x=850  y=proportionalSize(350)}
+{x=900  y=proportionalSize(350)}
+{x=1050 y=proportionalSize(150)}
+{x=2500 y=proportionalSize(450)}
+{x=2900 y=proportionalSize(400)}
+{x=3150 y=proportionalSize(350)}
+{x=3900 y=proportionalSize(450)}
+{x=4200 y=proportionalSize(400)}
+{x=4400 y=proportionalSize(200)}
+{x=4700 y=proportionalSize(150)}

+Step 75
+The next step is to create a list of new platform instances using the Platform class.
+You will later reference this list to draw the platforms on the canvas.
+Start by creating a new const variable called platforms and assign it platformPositions.map().

+Step 76
+In the map callback function, pass in platform for the parameter and implicitly return the creation of a new Platform instance with the platform.x and platform.y values passed in as arguments.

+Step 77
+Inside the animate function, you will need to draw each of the platforms onto the canvas.
+Add a forEach loop that iterates through the platforms array.
+Inside the callback function, add a platform parameter and for the body of the function call the draw method on each platform.

+Step 78
+If you try to start the game, you will notice that the platforms are rendered on the screen.
+But as the player moves to the right, the platform does not move with it.
+To fix this issue, you will need to update the platform's x position as the player moves across the screen.
+Inside the animate function, add a condition to check if the right key was pressed and if the isCheckpointCollisionDetectionActive is true.

+Step 79
+Inside your condition, add a forEach loop to iterate through the platforms array.
+Inside the callback function use platform for the parameter.
+Inside the loop, use the subtraction assignment operator to subtract 5 from the platform's x position.

+Step 80
+Next, add an else if statement to check if the left key was pressed and if isCheckpointCollisionDetectionActive is true.
+Inside that condition, add a forEach loop to iterate through the platforms array.
+Inside the loop, use the addition assignment operator to add 5 to the platform's x position.